Divorce Planning for The Primary Bread Winner

 - Don’t fool yourself into thinking that just because your wife made a good salary 15 years ago, she should be able to resume making the same salary although she’s been out of the job market for a decade and a half.

 - The job market is competitive.
 Skill sets change.
 A highly educated person may still need to go back to school and obtain an advanced degree to successfully compete in today’s economy.

 - Once you physically separate, don’t give your spouse carte blanche access to the joint bank account or joint credit cards.
 Don’t cut her off either.
 She needs to survive.
 However, be mindful of the amount she has to spend as lavish or excessive spending habits can easily set a precedent for the amount of money that she will ask for, and the amount she could receive.

 - If you have a child under 30 months, and your spouse stays at home, your spouse will NOT be expected to return to work, nor will she be imputed any income.
 You will find yourself in the position of having to pay maintenance and child support.
 Once the youngest child attains the age of 30 months, the stay at home spouse is generally expected to return to work.

-- Effective January 1, 2014, Colorado revised the maintenance statute, and created “guidelines” as to amount and duration of maintenance, once parties have been married for 3 years.
+- Effective January 1, 2014, Colorado revised the maintenance statute and created “guidelines” as to the amount and duration of maintenance, once parties have been married for 3 years.
 Although judges are not required to follow the statute, many do.